 Granite Belt flora

-What makes Granite Belt flora special?
+What makes the Granite Belt flora so special?

 On the Stanthorpe Plateau, spectacular wildflower displays emerge among granite rocks, in woodland areas or along riparian water courses in spring.
 The Granite Belt alone has over 900 different flowering plant species, with close to 40 listed under the Nature Conservation Act and the Environment Protection and Biodiversity Conservation Act as threatened, including five listed as critically endangered.
 Many are endemic to the area, meaning they are confined to a certain location or region and do not occur naturally anywhere else.